airbytehq/terraform-provider-airbyte/docs/resources/destination_weaviate.md

 Optional:

-- `split_level` (Number) Default: 1
-Level of markdown headers to split text fields by.
-Headings down to the specified level will be used as split points
+- `split_level` (Number) Level of markdown headers to split text fields by.
+Headings down to the specified level will be used as split points.
+Default: 1

 <a id="nestedatt--configuration--processing--text_splitter--by_programming_language"></a>